Shopping Cart

 Which One Is it?
 Poop or Wood?

-But let’s start with the anatomy of a mushroom.
+Both, in fact.
+However, let’s begin with the anatomy of a mushroom.

 There are broadly three types of magic mushrooms: